Guides

 First, install the @propelauth/react library in your existing React application.
 If you don’t have a React application yet, follow these instructions.

-$ npm install --save @propelauth/react
+npm install @propelauth/react

 Configuration